Shrijeeth/QueryGPT-ADK/README.md

 - Enable schema and collection import for semantic search and retrieval.
 - Ensure integration of custom vector DBs with agentic workflow and query tools.

+### Generate Synthetic Data for a Database (To Do)

+- Add support for generating synthetic data for a given database.
+- Provide a UI and/or CLI for users to generate synthetic data for their own database.
+- Create an agent that can generate synthetic data queries for a given database.
+- Add scripts to generate synthetic data and fetch schema for a given database.

 ### Testing (To Do)

 - Write test cases for agentic workflow (end-to-end and agent interaction tests).